grafana/tanka/docs/src/content/docs/tutorial/parameters.md

 Defining our deployment in a single block is not the best solution.
 Luckily with Jsonnet we can split our configuration into smaller, self-contained chunks.

-Let's start by creating a new function in `main.jsonnet` responsible of creating a Grafana deployment:
+Let's start by creating a new function in `main.jsonnet` responsible for creating a Grafana deployment:

 ```diff lang="jsonnet"
 // envirnoments/default/main.jsonnet